Slice Emittance Preservation and Focus Control in a Passive Plasma Lens

-Figure \ref{fig:4}b shows a snapshot from a simulation of the beam-plasma interaction at the highest-density working point ($n_\mathrm{p,0}=5\times10^{14}$\,cm\textsuperscript{-3}).
+Figure \ref{fig:6}b shows a snapshot from a simulation of the beam-plasma interaction at the highest-density working point ($n_\mathrm{p,0}=5\times10^{14}$\,cm\textsuperscript{-3}).
 While the highly overdense driver ($n_\mathrm{b,0} \approx 370\times n_\mathrm{p,0}$) led to a clear blowout, the lowest peak plasma density did not yield the most efficient wake excitation; higher plasma densities showed excitation earlier along the driver, with the highest density yielding the earliest excitation, focusing the largest fraction of the driver.
-The efficiency of this working point agrees with idealized simulations (see End Matter) and is interpreted as an interplay between more resonant wake excitation \cite{marocchino_2017_APL} (favoring higher plasma densities) and driver over-density (lower plasma densities).
+The efficiency of this working point agrees with idealized simulations (see Appendix) and is interpreted as an interplay between more resonant wake excitation \cite{marocchino_2017_APL} (favoring higher plasma densities) and driver over-density (lower plasma densities).
 The majority of bunch charge sees nearly the nominal focusing gradient, but the varying gradient at the head results in locally varying downstream waist parameters.
 However, since the focusing gradient inside a PWFA varies similarly, using a PPL for final focusing might intrinsically provide favorable matching conditions for the driver bunch.
 The relative driver emittance growth at the highest peak-density working point was 6\,\%.

-\paragraph{Outlook and conclusions} While shorter optics are theoretically less chromatic \cite{doss_2019_PRAB}, the lower-density, longer PPL regime investigated here offers advantages over the higher-density regime \cite{ng_2001_PRL,doss_2019_PRAB}.
-The lower plasma density reduces the bunch-density requirements on the driver bunch, enabling a witness-emittance-preserving blown-out wake and allowing a large fraction of the driver bunch to focus.
-Longer lenses also induce less synchrotron radiation aberration for higher beam energies than shorter lenses, given identical waist parameters \cite{oide_1988_PRL,blanco_2016_PRAB}.
-If spatially overlapping with the adjacent PBA plasma-density ramps, these long plasma lenses are perhaps more akin to independently tunable ramp extensions than separate optics \cite{ariniello_2019_PRAB,chang_2023_PRA}, and may also allow reduction of the ramp length, thereby reducing emittance growth \cite{ariniello_2022_PRR}.
+\paragraph{Discussion and outlook} While shorter optics are theoretically less chromatic \cite{doss_2019_PRAB}, the lower-density, longer PPL regime investigated here offers advantages over the higher-density regime \cite{ng_2001_PRL,doss_2019_PRAB}.
+The lower plasma density reduces the bunch-density requirements on the driver bunch, allowing a large fraction of it to focus.
+Longer lenses also induce less synchrotron radiation aberration than shorter lenses, given identical waist parameters \cite{oide_1988_PRL,blanco_2016_PRAB}.
+If spatially overlapping with the adjacent PBA plasma-density ramps, long plasma lenses are perhaps more akin to independently tunable ramp extensions than separate optics, which could improve the performance of the system as a whole \cite{ariniello_2019_PRAB,chang_2023_PRA,ariniello_2022_PRR}.

 The lower-density regime would also be advantageous for witness bunch capture after a PWFA, as the larger wake could allow the more divergent, energy-depleted driver tail to contribute to wake excitation.
 As the driver is not needed downstream of a PBA, a capturing PPL could be optimized predominantly for the witness bunch.
 For a PWFA-based collider, the large differences in particle energy between the driver and witness may be difficult to manage when focusing into the PWFA stages, while for FEL-type energy boosters, the driver and witness particle energies would be more similar.